redwoodjs/applywize/README.md

 - Visit the [RedwoodSDK Discussion](https://community.redwoodjs.com)
 - Join the [RedwoodJS Discord](https://discord.gg/redwoodjs)

-## Features Overview

-### User Management

-- Create an account and sign up
-- Log in securely
-- Private data access

-### Job Applications

-- View all applications
-- Add and track new job applications
-- Update application status
-- Edit and delete applications

-### Contact Management

-- Add contacts for each application
-- Store and manage contact details

-### User Interface

-- Clean, responsive design with TailwindCSS
-- Interactive components using ShadCN UI

 <!-- ## Additional Resources

 After completing the main tutorial, check out these additional guides to enhance your application: